 -

-The high liquidity of SPDR Gold Shares allows investors to easily buy and sell shares on major stock exchanges, providing flexibility in trading.
+The high liquidity of SPDR Gold Shares allows for easy buying and selling on major stock exchanges, making it accessible for investors of all sizes.

 SPDR Gold Shares Bear Case -